 Pull all four rail fuses out.
 Disconnect the power LED, it draws current from just one of the capacitors and will cause that one to drain faster.
 Now that the amp is disconnected from its power supply, the only thing draining the capacitors, is the drain resistors.
 If all four caps are the same, they should drain at approximately the same rate.
 Switch the power off and observe.
 It helps to have two volt-meters.

 A better test: Get yourself an ESR meter like the DER EE DC5000.
 Fantastic tool for $125 or something.

 Another good test: Drive the amp into a dummy load and observe the ripple waveforms across each capacitor with an oscilloscope.
 You can also use a true RMS voltmeter, or the one in your scope, to measure AC ripple under load.

 Choosing capacitors for the GFA-555 MKI or MKII:

-Without a soft-start, your maximum capacitance is limited by the power switch.
+Without a soft-start, your maximum capacitance is limited by sparking of the power switch.
 I wouldn’t go over 4×22,000uF, and that’s already pushing more than OEM.
 If you do, buy some extra power switches and keep them around.
 It is possible to install an up-rated power switch if you are willing to enlarge the hole in the aluminum front panel.
 The original switch contains two sets of 16A contacts in parallel, and there are 20A or better rated switches out there.
 I don’t have a suggestion on a particular switch.

 In the 15,000µF category, if you want to go easy on the switch… Unfortunately all the 15,000µF caps in this category are a smaller diameter than the original caps.
 They are all 2″ diameter instead of 2.5″ like OEM, so if you get new ones, you’ll also need to install new capacitor clamps.
 The Nichicon LNR series LNR2A153MSE comes with the clamps, and has an excellent track record, I’ve used many.